yarisvt/tyk-docs/tyk-docs/content/control-limit-traffic/rate-limiting.md

 The benefit of this approach is scalability and speed - the DRL is much more performant and puts much less pressure on Redis, meaning smaller deployments and higher availability.

+### Global Rate Limiter

+New in Gateway v2.4 and Dashboard v1.4 we have added a new API definition field `global_rate_limit` which specifies a global API rate limit in the following format: `{"rate": 10, "per": 1}` similar to policies or keys.

+The API rate limit is an aggregate value across all users, which works in parallel with user rate limits, but has higher priority.

+### Setting Global Rate Limits from the Dashboard

+From the Dashboard, you can specify the Global Rate Limits from the API Designer:

+![global-limits][2]

 ### Can I disable the rate limiter?

 Yes, the rate limiter can be disabled for an API Definition by checking **Disable Rate Limits** in your API Designer, or by setting the value of `disable_rate_limit` to `true` in your API definition.